The team.

 James Coleman (Class of 2021 Harvard University, SCRB major) .
 City Council Member San Franscisco

-Marina Lyon Cavagnero (Summer 2023) Senior Neuroscience Middlebury College
+Marina Lyon Cavagnero (Summer 2023) Senior Neuroscience Middlebury College, Lab tech Childen's Hospital, HMS

 Timothy Johnson (Summer 2023) Junior, Cornell